awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

 }
 ```

-For more information, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.
+For more information, see [Create a build project \(AWS CLI\)](create-project.md#create-project-cli)\.

-To learn how to to create a pipeline that uses multiple source inputs to CodeBuild to create multiple output artifacts, see [ CodePipeline Integration with CodeBuild and Multiple Input Sources and Output Artifacts Sample ](sample-pipeline-multi-input-output.md)\.
+To learn how to to create a pipeline that uses multiple source inputs to CodeBuild to create multiple output artifacts, see [ AWS CodePipeline integration with CodeBuild and multiple input sources and output artifacts sample ](sample-pipeline-multi-input-output.md)\.